Cape Ann religion news, services

 Services

-Annisquam Village Church holds online worship services Sundays at 10 a.m.
+Annisquam Village Church holds online worship services each Sunday at 10 a.m.
 The chat rooms opens at 9:30 a.m.
 A time of prayer and reflection is offered Thursdays at 7 p.m. via Zoom.
 All are welcome.
-For information and web links, please visit annisquamvillagechurch.org.
+For more information and web links, please go to annisquamvillagechurch.org.

 Cape Ann Bible Church, 8 Thompson St., Gloucester, offers Sunday Service, 10:30 a.m., at facebook.com/capeannbiblechurch for live streaming.
 Past services and messages may be found there.
 For more information go to capeannbiblechurch.org or call 978-281-3941.